Hiking the spectacular Samaria Gorge in Chania

 - By bus (KTEL)

-- Boats depart to Sougia, Paleohora, Sfakia, Loutro and Gavdos.
+- Boats go from Agia Roumeli to Sougia, Paleohora, Sfakia, Loutro and Gavdos.

 - The gorge is open from May to mid-October (although the opening and closing dates can be affected by weather conditions, especially in October).